Support Licensure of Genetic Counselors in New York State

 Contact the New York State Genetics Task Force Public Policy Committee at publicpolicy@nysgeneticstaskforce.org with any political suggestions/connections

-Raise awareness of genetic counseling
+Raise awareness of genetic counseling in your local institution(s) or community

-Support H.R.
-3235 “Access to Genetic Services Act”
+Support NSGC’s “Access to Genetic Services Act”

 Legislative Sponsors